Our Curriculum Statement of Intent

 Personal Wellbeing and Growth: We aim to understand that children need to be given time to reflect; to learn about who they are, who they want to be and how to find their place in the world.
 We are aware of maintaining our own and other’s physical and mental health and the role we each play in that.
 Children will be supported and given valuable time to explore their thoughts, feelings and opinions in a safe environment, where everyone is valued and appreciated.
 We aim to encourage openness and pupil voice.

-The school has introduced the new 2014 National Curriculum, which can be viewed by parents here.
+School follows the 2014 Statutory National Curriculum, which can be viewed by parents here.

 This link may provide useful as a summarised overview for each year group.